Summary

 A territory-science partnership

-In the “Couesnon watershed” ALICE case study, a first partnership was established between two scientists (a geographer and an ecologist) and the local water management body (SAGE Couesnon).
+In the “Couesnon watershed” ALICE case study, an initial partnership was established between two scientists – a geographer and an ecologist – and the local water management body – SAGE Couesnon (water development and management scheme) – to address strategies for Blue and Green Infrastructure Network (BGIN) implementation.

 Photo: © Franck Barske; Jacqueline Macou / Pixabay | Dan Wilding/ Unsplash